lurchmath/lurchmath.github.io/docs/tut-06-environments.md

  - If you right-click an environment (not one of its inner expressions!) you can change which type of environment it is (e.g., from Theorem to Lemma).
+ - From that same menu, you can also delete the environment, letting its contents spill out into the rest of the document.
  - If your cursor is at the start of an environment and you press Backspace, it merges it with the paragraph before.
 (This typically deletes the environment, unless the previous paragraph was empty.)